 They will usually be composed of addition, subtraction, multiplication or division – or a combination of all four!
 Remember – You may consider the above simply as “sums”, but referring to them as this can be confusing for children because the word “sum” should only be used when discussing addition.

-When will my child learn about number sentences?
+When do children learn about number sentences?

 From kindergarten, students will begin to read, write and interpret mathematical statements involving addition (+), subtraction (–) and equals (=) signs.